Death Valley Noobs Rally

 Anyways, it was an awesome first day of riding in Death Valley, and of course we enjoyed the BS session at the end of the day!

-It's going to be another day of adventure riding.
+Saturday: It's going to be another day of adventure riding.
 Of course, it starts with a good breakfast!
 Then we get geared up, fuel the bikes, and start gathering for the day's long ride.
 We plan to ride Saline Valley Road to the Warm Springs, and then continue to Steel Pass, Eureka Dunes, Crankshaft Junction, Ubehebe Crater, the Racetrack, Lippincott, and back to Panamint Springs - at least that was the plan.

 Our group of seven is soon heading north on Saline Valley Road.
 It's a fun road on the GS, where you can really open it up; so while Aaron is herding the cats (making sure everyone is making the right turns), I race on ahead.
 We get over South Pass, and regroup at the junction to Lippincott Road.
 We continue north on Saline Valley Road.

 The next stop should be the Warm Springs.
 The big bikes take the lead, with Aaron leading followed by myself and Jim.
-We see Aaron stopped to take out picture and he waves us by.
+We see Aaron stopped to take our picture and he waves us by.
 Unfortunately, Aaron didn't realize that Jim and I did not know where the turnoff to the Warm Springs was, and we flew by and kept heading north.
 Jim and I stopped about 4 or 5 miles past the turnoff, and thought we should wait for the others to catch up.
-We backtracked to the cutoff to the cutoff to the Warm Springs and caught up with everybody else at Matt's truck (Matt had driven out to the Warm Springs to have extra gas for us before heading up to Steel Pass.
+We backtracked to the cutoff to the cutoff to the Warm Springs and caught up with everybody else at Matt's truck (Matt had driven out to the Warm Springs to have extra gas for us before heading up to Steel Pass).

 We're all set to head up to Steel Pass.
 The road up is pretty rough - a combination of loose gravel and boulders - some small, some large - some round, some sharp.
 It makes for an interesting ride on the big bikes.
 Our group of seven had met up with another group, so now there was about 12 heading up to Steel Pass.
 Since I had been out in front for most of the ride so far, I decided that maybe I would ride sweep to help the slower riders if needed - and I figured I couldn't get lost that way.